HMHamdoun/DLSTM-AE/README.md

 This model is the implementation of the  paper titled:
 Deep LSTM based Transfer Learning Approach forCoherent Forecasts in Hierarchical Time Series

+Contrbution:
+Developing the DLSTM model in Auto-Encoder (AE) fashion takes full advantage of hierarchical architecture for better time series forecasting

 Environment